CNIC-Proteomics/SHIFTS/README.md

 # Usage

-For the usage of several programs you can consult the [USAGE.md](USAGE.md) file.
+For information on using several programs, you can consult the [USAGE.md](USAGE.md) file.